eric-248/Fridayz/README.md

 ## It is possible that you may run into issues when starting the backend, the following commands may help:
 - Windows users: If you face an error after running node index.js, run `npm rebuild bcrypt --build-from-source` then run `node index.js` again

+- for mac users you may need to run these commands:

 `sudo chown -R your_username <path to node_modules folder>`

 `chmod +x <path to node_modules folder>.bin/*`